-- Zoom out and scroll to the right to see the sine wave generated by data[0].value
+- Zoom out and scroll to the right to see the sine wave generated by data[0].value to bring in new data.
+It may take several minutes to collect enough data to see several cycles.

 Figure 4-8.
 NightTrace User Display Page